XGenerationLab/XiYan-SQL/README.md

 + `Dec.
 12, 2024` Try our model: [ModelScope](https://www.modelscope.cn/studios/XGenerationLab/XiYanSQL-QwenCoder-32B)

+## 🚀 Join Our Team

+Our team is hiring interns and class-of-2027 graduates in Deep Research, LLM post-training, AI Agents, and NL2SQL.
+With solid technical expertise and cutting-edge algorithm R&D projects, we encourage academic research and top-tier conference publications.
+Candidates passionate about LLMs are welcome to send their resumes to zhencang.lyf@alibaba-inc.com.

 ## Introduction in Short.
 XiYan-SQL is an innovative framework for LLM based Text-to-SQL.